reincas/Lanthanide/docs/internals.md

 The determinantal product states of a given lanthanide configuration with k electrons in the 4f shell are given by all k-combinations of the 14 available electrons.
 We could thus use `itertools.combinations(range(14), k)` to get the list of states.
-Each state is represented by a tuple of indices into the list of available electrons in standard order.
 In order to keep the relationship to data in the file cache, we need to asure a defined and fixed order of the states, although the order does not matter physically.
-The Lanthanide package therefore uses its own function `product_states(k)` to determine the list of determinantal product states for a 4f configuration with k electrons:
+The Lanthanide package therefore uses its own function `product_states(k)` to determine the list of determinantal product states for a 4f configuration with k electrons.
+Each state is represented by a tuple of indices into the list of available electrons in standard order:

 ```
 from lanthanide import product_states